taecontrol/moonguard-docs/versioned_docs/version-1.1.0/installation.md

 In order to use this utility, define a new schedule in your app and inside the `schedule` method of **`app/Console/Kernel.php`** .
-Use the static function `scheduleMoonGuardCommands()` from the **MCS** class, then pass the `$schedule` object and two cron strings (one for the Uptime Check and one for the SSL Certificate Check):
+Use the static function `scheduleMoonGuardCommands()` from the **MCS** class, then pass the `$schedule` object and three cron strings (one for the Uptime Check, one for the SSL Certificate Check and one for delete old Exceptions that is optional):

 ```php
 <?php